 Established in New South Wales in 1924, and in Victoria in 1925 as branches of London’s Royal Institute of International Affairs (Chatham House), the AIIA was created as an Australian entity in its own right in 1933, and today has branches in all states and the ACT.

 In Victoria, the AIIA is based in Dyason House in East Melbourne, a short stroll from the Melbourne CBD.
-During its long history, AIIA Victoria has involved many notable authorities and leading figures within the international affairs sphere, including Sir John Latham, Sir Owen Dixon, Sir Ian Clunies Ross, Sir Robert Menzies, and Professors Norman Harper and MacMahon Ball.
+During its long history, AIIA Victoria has involved many notable authorities and leading figures within the international affairs sphere, including Sir John Latham, Sir Owen Dixon, Sir Ian Clunies Ross, Sir Robert Menzies, Professor Norman Harper and Professor William (‘Mac’) Macmahon Ball.

 Key events held by AIIA Victoria include weekly lectures, usually with a focus on major international issues; the International Careers Conference, one of the largest international relations career events of its kind in Australia; and the annual Sir Zelman Cowen Oration dinner.
 During the year, the Institute conducts study tours abroad, as well as offering internships to students and volunteer positions throughout all areas of its operations.
 AIIA Victoria Young Professionals Forum (YPF) provides young people with an avid interest in the international affairs sphere an opportunity to network and discuss topical issues.

 AIIA Victoria is governed by a Council comprised of members from a wide variety of backgrounds, all with a keen interest in international affairs, and is strongly supported by volunteers and interns, and by the generosity of its members.
 Membership is open to all Australian residents, corporate bodies, diplomatic representatives, schools and students.
 Tickets to AIIA Victoria events are also available to all members of the public.